thradams/CPrime-V1/README.md

 ```
 The **auto** type qualifier is a qualifier that can be applied in pointers.
 When a pointer has auto it means that the pointer
 is the **owner of the pointed object**.
 This information is used to generate destructors.
-In the feature this information will be used in more places.
+See the declaration of String and the generated destructor X_Destroy.

 ### Initialization
 Struct data members can have initializers.
 This initializers are used to generate special functions and for the default initialization.